 Grammar therapy intervention.
 How do you do it and why is it particularly effective when working with children with DLD?
-In this episode of The Talking DLD Podcast our special guest is Sam Calder, speech pathologist and PhD candidate from Curtin University in Perth who is investigating grammar intervention using shape coding.
+In this episode of The Talking DLD Podcast our special guest is Dr Sam Calder, speech pathologist and academic from Curtin University in Perth who is investigating grammar intervention using shape coding.

 Shape coding utilises colours and shapes to help kids learn how words fit together.
 This can be very helpful for children with DLD.
 In this episode Sam will: